 It's best to go as early as possible in the morning as the market can get very hot and humid during the day.
 There is no air-conditioning here, so it can get a little uncomfortable at times, especially when negotiating the narrow alleyways.

 One way to cool down (if that is at all possible) is to find an ice-lolly seller, then buy one or two refreshing frozen suckers.
 They are perfect on hot, humid days.
 The invaluable benefits gained in the market outweigh any disadvantages.

-answer any questions or queries you may have.
+If you have any questions or suggestions regarding the subject matter on this page that you'd like to ask or inform me about, please don't hesitate to contact me.
+I'll do my best to answer any questions or queries you may have.
 You'll find a contact form at the bottom of this page.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page and or book your hotel reservation to amazing Thailand using the HotelTravel search box below.
-Have a happy holiday and a safe trip.
+Simply take your next tour by selecting any one of the many excursions listed.
+Here's wishing you a safe trip and a happy and exciting holiday.

 Tips on travelling from Thailand to Cambodia with advice on border crossing, visas and immigration, various travel options and places of interest such as Angkor Wat, Siem Reap and Phnom Penh